If you're not a prospective student or parent, feel free to email general questions to email@example.com.

 Participants leave the ASI at Merry Lea better equipped for lives of thought and purpose in their homes, communities and world.
 Many have gone on to pursue careers in small-scale farming, work for hunger relief organizations, serve overseas in development-related projects, enroll in graduate programs in various environmental fields, including law, or return to family farms.
 Others pursue careers unrelated to agriculture but garden at home and/or contribute to community gardens.

 We welcome you to our next Agroecology Summer Intensive!
-Take the next step and learn more about the application process, click here or contact the program director, John Mischler:
+To take the next step and learn more about the application process, contact John Mischler:

 What are the dates?
-The Agroecology Summer Intensive takes place during the summer semester (nine weeks) of the academic school year.
+The Agroecology Summer Intensive takes place during the summer semester (ten weeks) of the academic school year.
 For more information, please visit our application and registration page.

 Where are the courses delivered?
 In the classrooms, gardens and environmental laboratory of Merry Lea Environmental Learning Center.

 How many credits would I earn?
-12 credits for the four courses of the ASI.
+14 credits for the four courses of the ASI plus 1 optional credit for the on farm internship.

 Can I take just part of the program?
-Although it is recommended that the four courses making up the ASI be taken together as a unit, a two-course (soils and vegetable crops), 6-credit option is also available.
+It is highly recommended that the four courses making up the ASI be taken together as a unit.
+Other options are possible.
+Please contact John Mischler (firstname.lastname@example.org) with your specific questions.

 What alternatives are available if I do not need college credit?
 A certificate program allows you to participate in the ASI, but instead of college credit you will receive a certificate of participation.